-Whenever the subject of garage door replacement comes up these days the discussion invariably turns to whether it’s smarter to purchase an insulated or non-insulated door.
-In most cases the discussion turns on a simple question: does garage door insulation really make any difference?
+Whenever the subject of residential garage doors and commercial garage doors replacement comes up these days the discussion invariably turns to whether it’s smarter to purchase an insulated or non-insulated door.
+In most cases, the discussion turns on a simple question: does garage door insulation really make any difference?
 As with most things people are divided into 2 camps on this.
-The one group insists that everything that goes on the house must be thoroughly insulated, and that includes the garage door.
+The one group insists that everything that goes on in the house must be thoroughly insulated, and that includes the garage door.
 The other camp believes that with insulated garage doors you’re just paying for insulation that doesn’t actually do anything.
 So who’s right?

 Making the Case for Insulated Garage Doors

 That subtitle pretty much gives away where we come down on the subject but we’re not going to just take a position and not defend it.
 So read on to find out why we think insulated garage doors are the way to go.
 First, we’ll look at non-insulated doors.